-One of our sister & Ayla goals for the summer is to make dinner together once a week.
+One of our goals for the summer is to make dinner together once a week.
 It will be a challenge because we all have pretty different schedules – but we’ve already succeeded once!
 Last night we had the welcome addition of the youngest member of Hannah’s host family join us…

 The recipe I used for this pasta is an adaptation of a recipe from the Gluten-Free Girl – Shauna Ahern.

 Note: When working with gluten-free flours and adjusting recipes, it is important to use weight instead of volume to measure them.
 That is why I have the weight of each flour in this recipe.
 I also used only guar gum instead of a combination of guar and xanthan gum because xanthan gum is a byproduct of corn.

 Using your hands, knead remaining dry ingredients into the dough until it is completely incorporated.
-You will know the dough is complete when it feels kind of like playdough.
-If you don’t know what playdough feels like – I feel sorry for you.
+(You will know the dough is complete when it feels kind of like play-dough.)

-Toss the cut pasta with a little flour so that it won’t end up a ball of dough when you are ready to cook it.
-Always cook pasta in a largish pot with plenty of salted boiling water.
+Toss the cut pasta with a little flour so that it won’t stick together when you are ready to cook it.
+Always cook pasta in a large pot with plenty of salted boiling water.
 You want the pasta to be able to roll around freely and not stick to itself.
 Salt the water until it tastes like sea water.
 That gives your pasta extra flavor!
 This pasta is done cooking very quickly so you want to check it after it’s been cooking for just a few minutes.
 You don’t want it to be over cooked because it will just turn to mush.
 When done, drain it and add a little olive oil to prevent it from sticking.

 To top the pasta I made two different sauces.
 The red sauce was made with canned grape tomatoes, tomato paste, sauteed garlic and onions, white wine, spinach, diced zucchini and sea salt.
-Delish I also made a seafood sauce that used two cans each of Trader Joes crab and shrimp (including the juices), lots of butter with sauteed garlic, onions, leeks and mushrooms, as well as white wine and sea salt.
+Delish 🙂 I also made a seafood sauce that used two cans each of Trader Joe’s crab and shrimp (including the juices), lots of butter with sauteed garlic, onions, leeks and mushrooms, as well as white wine and sea salt.
 At the very end I added half a pint of heavy cream and kept it on the heat just long enough to get hot.

 Even Hannah liked this sauce and she doesn’t like seafood!
 We also sauteed some asparagus in butter and salt and ate that on the side.